 Best Pennsylvania Online Sportsbooks

 DraftKings has grown from a daily fantasy powerhouse into one of the leading brands for legal US sports betting.
 Sports bettors in Pennsylvania will find a vast menu of betting options and many promotions at the DraftKings Sportsbook.Bonus: Up to $1,000 Credit

 FanDuel has built on their daily fantasy success with a flawless betting app and an excellent online sportsbook.
 Sports bettors in Pennsylvania will find a superior live betting experience and lots of features for beginners.Bonus: $1,000 Risk-Free Bet

 William Hill has expanded its renowned sportsbook brand to the US, offering legal sports betting for Pennsylvania residents.
-Look forward to one of the biggest futures, props, and in-play betting markets in the industry.Bonus: 100% up to $150
+Look forward to one of the biggest futures, props, and in-play betting markets in the industry.Bonus: Up to $500 Free Bet

 BetRivers has a reliable history built from their roots in casino gambling.
 Bettors in Pennsylvania can find one of the best sportsbooks in the market at BetRivers.Bonus: Up to $250

 SugarHouse - once the main casino in Philadelphia - is now an online-only sportsbook.
 Expect solid promotions, well-priced odds, and an easy-to-use mobile betting app.Welcome Bonus | Up to $250